Learn how to make the best easy Vegan Gluten-free Sugar Cookies that are also oil-free, yet so buttery, sweet, soft and delicious! Just 8 ingredients!

-- Using a tablespoon, scoop out a heaping tablespoon of dough and roll into 18 balls and place on the 2 pans.
-It is a sticky dough, but can be rolled into balls with your hands.
-Use a small piece of parchment paper to place over each cookie and press down each ball down to 1/4 inch thickness and form into a round shape.
+- Using a tablespoon, scoop out a heaping tablespoon of dough and roll into 16 balls and place on the 2 pans, spaced about 2 inches apart.
+Press down each ball down to 1/4 inch thickness, using a patting circular motion with your fingers and form into a round shape.
+See photo in post for how they should look.
 Sprinkle with sprinkling sugar, if desired.

 - Bake for 8-9 minutes.
 Mine are perfect at 9 minutes in my humid/hot weather, but drier or cold weather, 8 minutes will probably be better.
 Going over 9 made mine too dry, but keep in mind ovens vary.
 They should have puffed up and be golden and a slight crackled effect.

 - Cool for 10 minutes on the pan, as they will be too delicate to remove right away.
 Use a thin spatula to transfer to a cooling rack to finish cooling.
 They are too gooey immediately but will fluff out as they cool.
 These are best the first day and start to dry out by the next day, so make sure to store in a sealed container.
 If you want to decorate some with icing like I have in the photos, follow the "Classic Icing" from these oatmeal cookies and use only half of the recipe.